-- IllegalRealtimeArgumentException-when scheduler is null, or the schedulable's existing parameter values are not compatible with scheduler.
-Also when this schedulable may not use the heap and scheduler is located in heap memory. - IllegalAssignmentError-when the schedulable cannot hold a reference to scheduler or the current Schedulable is running and its associated Scheduling-Parameters are incompatible with scheduler. - RealtimeSecurityException-when the caller is not permitted to set the scheduler for this schedulable. - IllegalTaskStateException-when scheduler has scheduling or release parameters that are not compatible with the new scheduler and this schedulable is running.
+- StaticIllegalArgumentException-when scheduler is null, or the schedulable's existing parameter values are not compatible with scheduler.
+Also when this schedulable may not use the heap and scheduler is located in heap memory. - IllegalAssignmentError-when the schedulable cannot hold a reference to scheduler or the current Schedulable is running and its associated Scheduling-Parameters are incompatible with scheduler. - StaticSecurityException-when the caller is not permitted to set the scheduler for this schedulable. - IllegalTaskStateException-when scheduler has scheduling or release parameters that are not compatible with the new scheduler and this schedulable is running.

-setScheduler(Scheduler, SchedulingParameters, ReleaseParameters, MemoryParameters)

-Sets the scheduler and associated parameter objects.
-The timing of the change must be agreed between the scheduler currently associated with this schedulable, and scheduler.
+$set Scheduler (Scheduler,\ Scheduling Parameters,\ Release Parameters,\ Memory Parameters)$

+MemoryParameters memoryParameters)
-scheduler-A reference to the scheduler that will manage the execution of this schedulable.
-Null is not a permissible value.

-scheduling-A reference to the SchedulingParameters which will be associated with this.
+- scheduler-A reference to the scheduler that will manage the execution of this schedulable.
+Null is not a permissible value. - scheduling-A reference to the SchedulingParameters which will be associated with this.
 When null, the default value is governed by scheduler; a new object is created when the default value is not null.
-(See PriorityScheduler.)

-release-A reference to the ReleaseParameters which will be associated with this.
+(See PriorityScheduler.) - release-A reference to the ReleaseParameters which will be associated with this.
 When null, the default value is governed by scheduler; a new object is created when the default value is not null.
-(See PriorityScheduler.)

-memoryParameters-A reference to the MemoryParameters which will be associated with this.
+(See PriorityScheduler.) - memoryParameters-A reference to the MemoryParameters which will be associated with this.
 When null, the default value is governed by scheduler; a new object is created when the default value is not null.
 (See PriorityScheduler.)

-IllegalRealtimeArgumentException-when scheduler is null or the parameter values are not compatible with scheduler.
-Also thrown when this schedulable may not use the heap and scheduler, scheduling release, memoryParameters, or group is located in heap memory.

-IllegalAssignmentError-when this object cannot hold references to all the parameter objects or the parameters cannot hold references to this.

-RealtimeSecurityException-when the caller is not permitted to set the scheduler for this schedulable.
+- StaticIllegalArgumentException-when scheduler is null or the parameter values are not compatible with scheduler.
+Also thrown when this schedulable may not use the heap and scheduler, scheduling release, memoryParameters, or group is located in heap memory. - IllegalAssignmentError-when this object cannot hold references to all the parameter objects or the parameters cannot hold references to this. - StaticSecurityException-when the caller is not permitted to set the scheduler for this schedulable.